roberlozcar/Fractal_Creator/readme.md

 - In the console, you can input the five coefficients of the polynomial.
 At least, you must input a second-degree polynomial.
 - You can change the resolution of the window and the resolution of the computation too.
 - You can move and zoom the fractal using the mouse.
 It will be recalculated, so it is not like zooming in on a photo.
+- You can change the gamma of the image with '+' and '-'.
 - A screenshot can be done by pressing s and the view can be reset by pressing r.

 ## Installation